 The crystal field theory is highly useful and more significant as compared to the valence bond theory.
 Even after such useful properties, it has many limitations.
 The following points will clearly state the limitations of crystal field theory:

 - The assumption that the interaction between metal-ligand is purely electrostatic cannot be said to be very realistic.

-- The theory fails to explain the behavior of certain metals which cause large splitting while others show small splitting.
+- The theory fails to explain the behaviour of certain metals which cause large splitting while others show small splitting.
 For example, the theory has no explanation as to why H2O is a stronger ligand as compared to OH–.

 - The theory gives no significance to the orbits of the ligands.
-Therefore it cannot explain any properties related to ligand orbitals and their interaction with metal orbitals.
+Therefore, it cannot explain any properties related to ligand orbitals and their interaction with metal orbitals.

 We have seen the limitations of crystal bond theory.
 For more content and Crystal field theory PPT register to BYJU’S.